What is Skrills?

 Skills

 Skills are SKILL.md files containing instructions and metadata.
-Skrills scans for these files in ~/.codex/skills, ~/.claude/skills, ~/.copilot/skills, and the universal ~/.agent/skills directory.
+Skrills scans for these files in ~/.claude/skills, ~/.codex/skills, ~/.copilot/skills, ~/.cursor/rules/, and the universal ~/.agent/skills directory.

 MCP (Model Context Protocol)